skywalkgame/blog-post/content/docs/spring24/16_/_index.md

 #### **Defining a compute budget**

+- First, to make smaller compute budget per forward pass than vanila transformer, we limit the number of tokens in a sequence for computations like self-attention and MLP.
+This concept, called **capacity**, defines the total tokens processed and determines the FLOPs required.
-To manage compute budgets in transformers, we use **capacity**, which is the total number of tokens processed.
-In vanilla transformers, capacity ($T$) covers all tokens in self-attention and MLP layers.
-MoE transformers split this capacity across multiple experts, balancing the compute load.
-Compute budgets, measured in FLOPs, depend on token capacity rather than routing decisions.
-Lowering computation capacity can reduce the budget without performance loss if the model learns to prioritize important tokens.
-Efficient routing schemes are essential for selecting these tokens dynamically.
-This approach optimizes computation and maintains performance within budget constraints.
+- For example, in vanila transformers, capacity($T$) covers all tokens, but in MoE transformers, it's dividing among multiple experts.
+- Lowering computation capacity can reduce the compute budget per forward pass without performance loss if the model learns to prioritize important tokens.

 #### **Routing around transformer blocks**

 #### **Routing schemes**